samarthiith/GIS-EU/README.md

 # GIS-EU

 ## Motivation
+Development of electricity infrastructure is needed to for large scale integration of renewables.
+Several countries like Germany are facing challenges to grid development.
+Grid development requires extensive public deliberation and several factors need to be considered besides financial cost including environmental impact, public acceptance, current infrastructure etc. A large amount of GIS data required for this analysis exists however is scattered and spread out.
+Furthmore, to the best of our knowledge, no open-source package provides framework for analysing the cross impact of different factors on grid development.
+Here we provide a code base for analysing this cross impact.

+The accompanying **paper** detailing the analysis can be found here.

+The accompanying **data** can be found here.

 ## Installation
 It is highly recommended to create a anaconda environment to install the required packages and dependencies.
 Check out: [Ananconda Install](https://www.anaconda.com/download/) on instructions to install anaconda.